The 2019 Garmin Forerunner 245 Music ($349.99) comes from a respectable lineage.

 Let’s look at a few notable fitness and activity tracking features.

-Personally, I’ve seen my body battery levels hitting a full 100 if I slept enough or just 90 plus if I don’t.
-It would usually run low by the end of a hectic day and it is not uncommon to see this reading hovering around 5 before I got to bed.
+Personally, I’ve seen my body battery levels hit a full 100 if I slept enough, or just 90 plus if I don’t.
+It would usually run low by the end of a hectic day and it is not uncommon to see this reading hovering in the single digits before I got to bed.

-I recall one day when I had a hectic day followed by a strenuous workout and thereafter couldn’t get the body battery level up even though I slept; a clear sign that I must have overstretched myself.
+I recall one day when I had a hectic day followed by a strenuous workout and thereafter couldn’t get the body battery level beyond 80 even after a full night of sleep; a clear sign that I must have overstretched myself the previous day.

 For me, this reading was especially helpful in deciding if I had to choose between a simple or strenuous workout by the end of the day.
 On the Garmin Forerunner 245 Music, the body battery graph is plotted together with the all day HRV stress reading.
 Firstbeat has a good article on body battery worth further reading.